kersorianek/mon-portfolio/_posts/2019-03-03-What-is-Software-Requirements.md

 Why Do We Need Requirements?

 - Guides the design of the eventual solution.
-- Without correct requirements, you cannot design or build the correct product.
+- Without correct requirements, you cannot build the correct product.

-**About 60% of project failures originate with the requirements.**
+- **About 60% of project failures originate with the requirements.**
-**13.1% of project fails because of incpmplete requirements.**
+- **13.1% of project fails because of incpmplete requirements.**
-**12.4% of project fails because of lack of user involvement.**
+- **12.4% of project fails because of lack of user involvement.**
-**10.6% of project fails because of lack of user involvement.**
+- **10.6% of project fails because of lack of user involvement.**
-**9.9% of project fails because of unrealistic expectations.**
+- **9.9% of project fails because of unrealistic expectations.**
-**9.3% of project fails because of lack of executive support.**
+- **9.3% of project fails because of lack of executive support.**
-**8.7% of project fails because of lack of changing requirements and specifications.**
+- **8.7% of project fails because of lack of changing requirements and specifications.**
-**8.1% of project fails because of lack of planning.**
+- **8.1% of project fails because of lack of planning.**
-**7.5% of project fails because system no longer needed.**
+- **7.5% of project fails because system no longer needed.**

 - Source: Standish Group survey 1994